ianxmason/AI4Animation/README.md

 ## Further Work
 In our paper we describe how our solution is not highly engineered and we suspect the results can be qualitatively improved with further engineering such as finding the optimal size of CP decomposition tensors or the ideal point for early stopping.

-When running the demo you may notice several issues that could be improved with further work including but not limited to:
+When running the demo you may notice several issues that could be improved with further work, including but not limited to:
 - For some styles there is a small jump every time the phase cycles
 - Learning to run given only a small amount of walking data is hard
 - Some of the styles don't work very well, notably the martial arts and other styles than differ highly from standard locomotion
 - Sometimes the character is not as responsive to user control as we would like

 ## License & Citation
-This code is licensed under the MIT License.
 If you wish to use this code or data for your own research please cite the following:
 ```
 @article{mason2018style,
 	title={Few-shot learning of homogeneous human locomotion styles},